 Community Outreach Program in Everglades National Park with Educator Jim McMaster.

-Community Outreach Program in Everglades National Park with Senior Educator Jim McMaster.
+Community Outreach Program in the field at Everglades National Park with Educator Jim McMaster.

 Young Friends of the Everglades

 The Young Friends of the Everglades mission is to preserve and protect the Everglades, not just for us, but for future generations through education and children's awareness.
-Since 1994, we have educated over 90,000 students and adults.
+Since 1994, we have educated thousands of students and adults.
 Through offering educational opportunities, this program cultivates a desire within young people to become caretakers of the one-and-only Everglades.

 Robert Stein, Esq.